GillesArcas/numsed/analysis/Adding and subtracting digits with sed.md

 If the snippet starts with 5 in PS, it ends with PS containing 01234.

-##### Bracket quantifier
+##### Curly braces quantifier

 Even if sed doesn't know integers, it has an operator handling explicitly integers.
-The bracket quantifier {n} enables to repeat n times the preceding regex.
+The curly braces quantifier {n} enables to repeat n times the preceding regex.
 The value n is a constant and the trick will be to modify the length of the string it works on.

 ##### Shifting indexes

 To use the bracket quantifier as an index of constant value, we have to change string it works on while keeping the result of the indexation.
 To do that, we use this simple identity:

 ```
-s[x] = (r + s)[x + len(r)]
+s[x] = (r + s)[x + len(r)]     (i)
 ```

-With these three techniques, the addition and subtraction snippets construct a strings with pieces of the strings 012345678 and 9876543210, and find the result digit with a constant index.
+With these three techniques, the addition and subtraction snippets construct a strings with pieces of the sequences 012345678 and 9876543210, and find the result digit with a constant index.

 ##Notations